jakobhuerner/jakobhuerner.github.io/_posts/2020-12-20-christmas_in_vienna_2020.md

 layout: post
 title:  Christmas in Vienna
 categories: [Photography]
-excerpt: Christmas in Vienna is almost the same as always but different this time
+excerpt: Christmas in Vienna is almost the same as always, but different this time
 ---
-Christmas time in Vienna is nice, some say even magic.
-Both Vienna residents and tourists enjoy the weeks before Christmas for strolling through the city, having Glühwein and do some christmas shopping.
+The Christmas season in Vienna is beautiful, some even say magical.
+Both Vienna residents and tourists enjoy the weeks before Christmas for strolling through the city, having Glühwein and do some Christmas shopping.
 Normally.
-This year the decorated city looks almost similar to a year ago, but feels totally different.
+This year, the decorated city looks almost the same as a year ago, but feels totally different.

 ![Christmas in Vienna 1](../images/20201220/vienna_christmas_2020-1.jpg)